 - 5.1 Accountability means that individuals are accountable for appropriately responding to and providing gifts, benefits and hospitality.
 Managers are accountable for modelling good practice, promoting awareness and overseeing their direct reports' management of gifts, benefits and hospitality. - 5.2 Benefit means preferential treatment, privileged access, favours or other advantage offered to an individual.
 They may include invitations to sporting, cultural or social events, access to discounts and loyalty programs, and promises of a new job.
-The value of benefits may be difficult to define in dollars, but as they are valued by the individual, they may be used to influence the individual's behaviour.

-- 5.3 Business benefit means a benefit that will legitimately enhance the conduct of official business or other legitimate goals of the public sector organisation, the public sector or the State. - 5.4 Ceremonial gift means official gifts provided as part of the culture and practices of communities and government, within Australia or internationally.
+The value of benefits may be difficult to define in dollars, but as they are valued by the individual, they may be used to influence the individual's behaviour. - 5.3 Business associate is an individual, group or organisation that CSV has, or plans to have, a business relationship with or who may seek commercial or other advantage. - 5.4 Business benefit means a benefit that will legitimately enhance the conduct of official business or other legitimate goals of the public sector organisation, the public sector or the State. - 5.5 Ceremonial gift means official gifts provided as part of the culture and practices of communities and government, within Australia or internationally.
 Ceremonial gifts are usually provided when conducting business with official delegates or representatives from another organisation, community or foreign government.
 Ceremonial gifts do not include offers made to thank CSV staff for presenting at industry events.
-Under no circumstances can a gift offered by a lobbyist be considered as a ceremonial gift. - 5.5 Gift means free or discounted items, and any item that would generally be seen by the public as a gift, including items of high value (e.g. artwork, jewellery or expensive pens), low value (e.g. small bunch of flowers) and consumables (e.g. chocolates).
-They may be offered directly to a staff member or presented as the result of a random-draw process (e.g. a door prize or raffle at an event/conference). - For the purpose of this policy, the following types of hospitality are excluded from this definition, may be accepted and do not need to be declared: - hospitality offered by a Victorian public sector organisation, where the reason for the CSV party's attendance is consistent with CSV's functions and objectives and with the CSV party's role (e.g. a meeting or forum) - hospitality offered at an official business event where CSV has paid for the Board member, executive or staff member's attendance (e.g. a training session) - basic hospitality offered at a work site where these amenities are generally available to others (e.g. a coffee urn in a tea room).
+Under no circumstances can a gift offered by a lobbyist be considered as a ceremonial gift. - Gift means free or discounted items, and any item that would generally be seen by the public as a gift, including items of high value (e.g. artwork, jewellery or expensive pens), low value (e.g. small bunch of flowers) and consumables (e.g. chocolates).
+They may be offered directly to a staff member or presented as the result of a random-draw process (e.g. a door prize or raffle at an event/conference). - 5.7 Hospitality means the friendly reception and treatment of guests.
+Hospitality may range from purchased tea or coffee at a cafe meeting to expensive restaurant meals and sponsored travel and accommodation.
+For the purpose of this policy, the following types of hospitality are excluded from this definition, may be accepted and do not need to be declared: - hospitality offered by a Victorian public sector organisation, where the reason for the CSV party's attendance is consistent with CSV's functions and objectives and with the CSV party's role (e.g. a meeting or forum) - hospitality offered at an official business event where CSV has paid for the Board member, executive or staff member's attendance (e.g. a training session) - basic hospitality offered at a work site where these amenities are generally available to others (e.g. a coffee urn in a tea room).